Motus est Vita

 Wisdom Tradition Efficacy

-Comparative analysis of consciousness practices across traditions.
+How do consciousness practices compare across traditions?
 Do Theravada vipassanā, Sufi dhikr, Christian contemplative prayer, and Daoist inner alchemy produce distinct MQ dimensional profiles?

 AI Consciousness Safety